pslcn/spookydb/README.md

 ### Arch Notes

-ukeyvalue has one primary thread pool, which is used for request handling, and consists of 4 threads - meaning a maximum of 4 clients can concurrently operate on the database.
+SpookyDB has one primary thread pool, which is used for request handling, and consists of 4 threads - meaning a maximum of 4 clients can concurrently operate on the database.